rachel170/tp/docs/DeveloperGuide.md

 editing it `Tag` to the new name of the `Deck` as well.
 This was due to our implementation choice, as there was no direct composition between `Deck` and `Flashcard` in our current implementation design.

-Finally, as part of our 'Review Statistics Feature', we wanted to be able to save the data in the `Deck` class as well.
+Finally, as part of our **Review Statistics Feature**, we wanted to be able to save the data in the `Deck` class as well.
 To support this, we had to expand the old Storage implementation from AB3 to include the addition of the data in the `Deck` class.